SamuelArnaiz/SamuelArnaiz/README.md

 - 👋 Hi, I’m @SamuelArnaiz
 - 👀 I’m interested in learn software development.
-- 🌱 I’m currently learning lots of program languages like Java, HTML, CSS, PHP, Javascript, SQL...I'm currently studying multiplatform developer.
+- 🌱 I’m currently learning lots of program languages like Java, PHP, Javascript, Solidity.
+I have skills with SQL and MongoDB.
+- :dart: My objetive is to improve in software development and to contribute to the community of GitHub.
-- 💞️ I’m looking to collaborate on every proyect that I would apport anything.
+- 💞️ I’m looking to collaborate o projects that I would apport my best.
-- 📫 How to reach me: Here's my LinkedIn --> https://www.linkedin.com/in/samuel-arnaiz-de-la-rosa/ (Send me a message if you have any question about me).
+- 📫 How to reach me: Here's my LinkedIn --> https://www.linkedin.com/in/samuel-arnaiz-de-la-rosa/
+  (Send me a message if you have any question about me).